bsc psychology

 Counsellor

-These mental health professionals help with emotional, behavioural, and mental health issues.
-Counsellors can work in different settings, including hospitals, clinics, schools, and private practices.
-These professionals pass the psychology exam or have a degree in counselling or a related field.
-The salary of a counsellor can range from INR 0.5 to INR 7.4 lakhs per annum.
+These mental health professionals help with emotional, behavioral, and mental health issues.
+Counselors can work in different settings, including hospitals, clinics, schools, and private practices.
+These professionals pass the psychology exam or have a degree in counseling or a related field.
+The salary of a counselor can range from INR 0.5 to INR 7.4 lakhs per annum.

 Consultant